-Candidates aspiring for BSW programme should have completed Higher Secondary Course/ PUC/ +2 from any of the Approved School Boards in India or Abroad.
-The minimum percentage for marks at the Higher Secondary Course for eligibility to BSW admission process is 45% for general and 40% for Roman Catholic (Minority) and Reserved category candidates.
+Candidates aspiring for BSW programme should have completed Higher Secondary Course/ PUC/ +2 from any of the Approved School Boards in India or Abroad, with pass percentage at the Higher Secondary Course for eligibility to BSW admission.

 BSW admissions is completely online.
-Applicants aspiring for BSW admissions need to simultaneously register with the University Pre-Admission Online Registration web portal available at http://mumadmission.digitaluniversity.ac/ This site becomes active as soon as results of higher secondary (XII Std) exams are declared by the Maharashtra Board.
-Application form for admission to BSW program would be accepted only if candidate has done registration at the above-mentioned weblink.
+Applicants aspiring for BSW admissions need to simultaneously register with the University Pre-Admission Online Registration web portal available at http://mumadmission.digitaluniversity.ac/ this site becomes active as soon as results of higher secondary (XII Std) exams are declared by the Maharashtra Board.
+Application form for admission to BSW program would be accepted only if candidate has done registration at the above-mentioned web link.
 Applicants from states other than Maharashtra, and foreign nationals may also use this facility.
 However, foreign nationals may have to undergo additional mandatory procedures by contacting the University directly before applying.